Integer quantum Hall effect of two-component hardcore bosons in a topological triangular lattice: Introduction

-However so far rare examples of the BIQH phase are sought for two-component bosons in Chern bands with $C=1$, and the identification of such a symmetry-protected topological insulator in bosonic systems would expands the taxonomy of topological phases of matter, which is the aim of our current work.
+However so far examples of the BIQH phase for two-component bosons in Chern bands with $C=1$ are lacking, and the identification of such a symmetry-protected topological insulator in bosonic systems would expand the taxonomy of topological phases of matter, which is the aim of our current paper.
 Actually for single-component bosons in topological flat bands, previous numerical investigations reveal an analog of quantum Hall effects in Chern bands with $C=1$ to those in continuum Landau levels~\cite{Sun2011,Neupert2011,Sheng2011,Tang2011,Wang2011,Regnault2011}, and a series of color-entangled Abelian topological states in Chern bands with $C>1$ at various filling fractions~\cite{LBFL2012,Wang2012r,Yang2012,Sterdyniak2013,Wang2013}.
-Nevertheless, the topological order of multicomponent bosons in topological flat bands discloses a fertile vein to be uncovered with many possible intriguing topological phases~\cite{Wen2016}, aside from the theoretical interest.
-In a series of works, quantum Hall effects of multicomponent bosons including Halperin ($mmn$) states~\cite{Zeng2017,Zeng2020b} and their multicomponent generalizations (including Bose-Fermi mixtures and non-Abelian spin-singlet clusters)~\cite{Zeng2018,Zeng2019,Zeng2021,Zeng2022} in topological flat bands with $C=1$ are numerically demonstrated through ED and DMRG calculations of both intracomponent and intercomponent Hall transport responses.
-The versatile experimental ability in the design and control of different iconic topological models in cold atoms, such as Haldane-honeycomb~\cite{Jotzu2014} and Harper-Hofstadter models~\cite{Aidelsburger2013,Miyake2013,Mancini2015,Stuhl2015}, is exemplified as a valuable platform for studying such topological phases in Chern bands for bosons in cold atoms systems.
+Nevertheless, the topological order of multicomponent bosons in topological flat bands reveals a fertile topic to be uncovered with many possible intriguing topological phases~\cite{Wen2016}, aside from the theoretical interest.
+In a series of works, quantum Hall effects of multicomponent bosons including Halperin ($mmn$) states~\cite{Zeng2017,Zeng2020b} and their multicomponent generalizations (including Bose-Fermi mixtures and non-Abelian spin-singlet clusters)~\cite{Zeng2018,Zeng2019,Zeng2021,Zeng2022} in topological flat bands with $C=1$ have been numerically demonstrated through ED and DMRG calculations of both intracomponent and intercomponent Hall transport responses.
+The versatile experimental ability in the design and control of different iconic topological models in cold atoms, such as Haldane-honeycomb~\cite{Jotzu2014} and Harper-Hofstadter models~\cite{Aidelsburger2013,Miyake2013,Mancini2015,Stuhl2015}, has been exemplified as a valuable platform for studying such topological phases in Chern bands for bosons in cold atoms systems.